30 Gift Ideas For Triathletes in 2022

 If you’re in search of gift ideas for triathletes on your shopping list, it’s a bit of a bad news/good news situation.

-The bad news is that, since they’re working to master four different sports—plus their health and nutrition—your triathlete has a pretty hefty inventory of gear they need to train and compete.
+The bad news is that, since they’re working to master three different sports—plus their strength workouts and health and nutrition—your triathlete has a pretty hefty inventory of gear they need to train and compete.

 But the good news is that this presents a whole ton of great gift opportunities for you to choose from.